 Optimize the logo and favicon of your website

 Most people don’t know that the logo and the favicon of a website have a great impact on its ranking.
 They just focus on the stunning look of a logo and a favicon.

 Do you know that a heavy logo or a favicon can slow down your website?
 Yes, it’s.
 So, you should optimize them in order to make your website speedy enough.

-Here’, I’ve shown how to optimize the logo of your website which you should check.
+Here’, I’ve shown how to optimize the logo of your blog which you should check.
 In the same way, optimize your favicon.